reinasdev/reinasdev/README.md

 **Talking about Personal Stuffs:**

-- 👨🏽‍💻 I’m currently working on [Brisanet Telecomunicações](https://www.brisanet.com.br/);
+- 👨🏽‍💻 I’m currently working at [Brisanet Telecomunicações](https://www.brisanet.com.br/);
 - 🤔 I’m currently learning GoLang, Docker and Postgres;
 - 💬 Ask me about anything, I am happy to help;
 - 💰 I'm looking for devs for a side project;